Jason2Brownlee/blog/content/posts/benefits-type-in-programs.md

 Great!

-I don't think this is appreciated fully by newer "youtube" programmers.
+I don't think this is appreciated fully by newer youtube and stackoverflow "_programmers_".